 Whether you’re on a maintain or in a valley, never stop letting the people you love know that you love them.
 Though from your current vantage point they might seem like they’re way ahead of you, on top of their mountain while you’re low in the valley, perception can be deceiving.

 If you have but a tiny spark of light left in you, give it away to someone else.
 Your candle won’t lose its flame, and you might rekindle theirs.

 Let yourself feel it.

-It’s OK to not feel OK.
-It’s OK to not want to smile when you’re feeling sad.
-It’s OK to feel whatever you’re feeling.
-It’s OK to be in the darkness sometimes, but we need to move through it in order to move out of it.
+It’s okay to not feel okay.
+It’s okay to not want to smile when you’re feeling sad.
+It’s okay to feel whatever you’re feeling.
+It’s okay to be in the darkness sometimes, but we need to move through it in order to realize we’re beyond of it.

-Whether you put your gratefulness onto paper, repeat it in a mantra to yourself, or just sit in silent gratitude, you’re doing yourself a high service.
-Let the gloomy moments be a stark reminder that your task right now is to accept the miraculous gift of life–of being here, with humility and joy.
+Let this gloomy moment be a stark reminder that your task right now is to accept the miraculous gift of life–of being here, as a human, for a little while.

 - When you’re feeling sad, what makes you feel better about the situation, or about life?

 - During difficult or stressful times, what has helped you move through the chaos and come out on the other side?